temporalio/documentation/docs/cadence-to-temporal.md

   - Uber YARPC library is not used by Temporal.
   - Temporal no longer needs to use Kafka.
   - Temporal uses Promentheus by default in Docker images instead of statsd.

+7. **Temporal Server configuration files are different**

+  - Cadence Server configuration files are largely incompatible with the Temporal Server.